KxSystems/docs/docs/ml/embedpy/faq.md

 ## How can I convert between q tables and pandas DataFrames?

 Using embedPy, we can directly convert between q tables to pandas Dataframes and vice-versa.
 This functionality is contained within the machine learning toolkit available [here](https://github.com/kxsystems/ml).
-The functions `.ml.tab2df` and `.ml.df2tab` control are responsible for the conversions and are fully documentated [here](../toolkit/utilities/util.md)
+The functions `.ml.tab2df` and `.ml.df2tab` control these conversions and are fully documented [here](../toolkit/utilities/util.md)

 ## How can I convert q dates to Python dates?